-Disclosure 2019 2020 2021 Units Water consumption 688,514.40 1,072,384.63 1,088,704.47 Cubic meters and sources water through local third-party lines.
-The company primarily consumes water through employee lavatories and maintenance of cleanliness in work areas and stores. office pipes is conducted to address leakage.
-What are the Risk/s Identified?
+What is the organization's involvement in the impact?
+As a retailing company, RRHI's core operations are not water intensive as compared to other businesses and sources water through local third-party lines.
+The company primarily consumes water through employee lavatories and maintenance of cleanliness in work areas and stores. • Employees Water consumption is monitored and daily maintenance and monitoring of office pipes are conducted to address leakage.
+What is/are the Risk/s Identified?
 Which stakeholders are affected?
 Management Approach No identified material risks to core operations.
 Not applicable.
-Not applicable What are the Opportunity/ies Identified?
+Not applicable What is/are the Opportunity/-ies Identified?
 Which stakeholders are affected?
-Management Approach RRHI has identified the following opportunities under the material topic: Water-recycling facilities Waterless urinals Water saving campaigns EmployeesCommunities RRHI is exploring possible implementation of water-saving facilities across its stores, distribution centers, and headquarters.
+Management Approach RRHI has identified the following Employees RRHI is exploring the possible